ray-project/ray/doc/source/ray-air/predictors.rst

   - If using GPUs, whether to use separate stages for GPU inference and data preprocessing.

   - Enabled by default to avoid excessive preprocessing workload on GPU workers.
-You may disable it if your preprocessor is very light-weighted.
+You may disable it if your preprocessor is very lightweight.

 Here are some examples: